ecbaldwin/frhs.soccer/content/fundraising/2022-chipotle.md

 ---

 The team is holding a [fundraiser at Chipotle][flyer].
 33% of event sales get donated.
-Use code: `EBF66GA`

 <!--more-->

  - Wednesday, January 26th | 4-8pm
  - 2120 E Harmony Rd, Fort Collins, CO, 80528
- - Order online for pickup using the code or show [this flyer][flyer] in restaurant
+ - Order online for pickup using the code `EBF66GA` or show [this flyer][flyer] in restaurant

 [flyer]: /files/378390-flyer.pdf